 Ahhh!
 You just got a phone call begging you to teach in a couple of hours.
 How in the world can you whip together a lesson with such short notice?
 Chicken Scratch n Sniff is set up so you can still pull together an amazing lesson.
 Each lesson help has articles, ideas, activities, and more to help you quickly assemble a lesson- yes even in 30 minutes.
 You can find your specific lesson helps by using the search bar in the top of sidebar or by clicking on the correct category in the menu at the top of this page.

 However, sometimes you only have a minute instead of hour.
 Whether your lesson runs short, the teacher is a no show, or it's been one of those weeks, keep one of these ideas in your church bag and you'll always have something ready to go.
 The ideas below are best for LDS youth and Primary classes.
-If you need a quick and easy adult lesson, try one of our scripture studies in the Market.
-You can go through the readings and questions as a class or split into groups.
-There are even recommended videos and songs plus posters to help you pull everything together.
+If you need a quick and easy adult lesson, head to my adult helps and start with the list of questions.
+Since everything is a discussion, it should get you going on the right track!

 Sharing Time Lesson Plans